Editor’s Note: This post was updated on September 4, 2018, for accuracy and comprehensiveness. It was originally published on July 22, 2015.

 Excess visceral fat is unnecessary fat and develops as a result of having a caloric surplus.
 Unsurprisingly, visceral fat develops as a result of adopting unhealthy lifestyle habits.
 Some of these factors include:

-- Poor diet, high in carbohydrates and saturated fat
+- Poor diet, high in carbohydrates, saturated fat, and empty calories

 - Poor sleep habits